 My first visit to my childhood village in around 30 years.

-For some reason the door was locked, but I was surprised to find that being an ex-choir boy, I still knew how to get in.
-There were signs of construction it’ll be interesting to see what they are doing.
-Maybe that was why it was locked as the door was open when we visited in 2008 and 2014.
+For some reason, the door was locked.
+Being an ex-choir boy I remembered alternate ways to get in, and I was surprised to find that they weren’t secured.
+There were signs of construction, it’ll be interesting to see what they are doing.
+Maybe the construction was why it was locked.
+The door was unlocked when we visited in both 2008 and 2014.

 Just a few of the departed

 Sheila Scripps was my sister’s Godmother.
 Her and her husband, Roy, were family friends.
 I last saw Roy – from a distance – in 2008.
-I was parked outside St. Nicholas conducting a telephone interview, and he went to visit and tend her grave.
-Roy’s family contacted me some time in 2009 to find out the fate of my parents.
-They were long dead by then.
+I was parked outside St. Nicholas conducting a telephone interview, and he went by, presumably to visit and tend her grave.
+Roy’s family contacted me sometime in 2009 to find out the fate of my parents.
+They, of course, were long dead by then.

 Rumor had it that Bertie George was German.
 He certainly had an accent and was prone to highly comical outbursts and fits of temper.
 For five years or so he and his wife drove the coaches that took us to school.
-My memories include pushing the coach around a stubble field when Bertie got it stuck turning it around when our route was blocked by an accident.
-Another was his yelling at the top of his voice “Who wrote ‘shit’ on my coach!?”
+My memories include pushing the coach across a stubble field when Bertie got it stuck turning it around because our route was blocked by an accident.
+Another was his yelling at the top of his voice, “Who wrote ‘shit’ on my coach!?”
 Happy days.